awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ### Step 4: Transfer Ownership of the Objects to the rds\_superuser Role<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.TransferObjects"></a>

 Use the following function to transfer ownership of the PostGIS objects to the `rds_superuser` role\.
-Run the following statement from the psql prompt to create the function:
+Run the following statement from the psql prompt to create the function\.

 ```
 CREATE FUNCTION exec(text) returns text language plpgsql volatile AS $f$ BEGIN EXECUTE $1; RETURN $1; END; $f$;
 ```

-Next, run this query to run the exec function that in turn executes the statements and alters the permissions:
+Next, run this query to run the exec function that in turn executes the statements and alters the permissions\.

 ```
 SELECT exec('ALTER TABLE ' || quote_ident(s.nspname) || '.' || quote_ident(s.relname) || ' OWNER TO rds_superuser;')